magnars/change-inner.el/README.md

 I use `M-i` and `M-o` for this.

-Giving these commands a prefix argument `C-u` means copy instead of kill.
+Giving these commands a prefix argument `C-u` means yank instead of kill.

 ## Installation